MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ![Fixed indented list](media/static-tree-2.png "Fixed indented list")

+In the figure, indentation is applied to the second column.
 Setting up the fixed indented hierarchy involves configuring two properties on the page object: IndentColumn and IndentationControls.

 - The [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) controls which records get indented and by how much.
 You set the property to either a field in the page's source table or to a variable.
 The important thing, is that property resolves to an integer.
 This integer determines the indentation level.